Cameron-Lyons/careless/README.md

 as the average response across subscale items.
 Finally, a within-person correlation is computed based on the two sets of subscale scores for each scale.
 * **psychsyn** computes the Psychometric Synonyms Index, or, alternatively, the Psychometric Antonyms Index.
-Psychometrical synonyms are item pairs which are correlated highly posi- tively, whereas psychometric antonyms are item pairs which are correlated highly negatively.
+Psychometrical synonyms are item pairs which are correlated highly positively, whereas psychometric antonyms are item pairs which are correlated highly negatively.
 A within-person correlation is then computed based on these item pairs.
 * **psychant** is a convenience wrapper for psychsyn that computes psychological antonyms.
 * **psychsyn_critval** is a helper designed to set an adequate critical value (i.e. magnitude of